kotio-home-automation/webui/README.md

 The UI must be configured to connect to the kotio servers.
 The file `src/config.js` contains boolean variables `ruuvitagApi.enabled` and `tellstickApi.enabled` that indicate whether that specific integration is enabled and variables `RUUVITAG_API_URL` and `TELLSTICK_API_URL` should be configured to contain the host name or IP address where the protocol specific kotio server is located.

+## Running the dev server

+The UI has a webpack dependency and webpack dev server dev-dependency.

+The dev server with auto-reload can be started with command `npm run dev`.

 ## Compiling the distributable files

 ```bash